Employment Law Firm in California

 Approximately 12.5 million people in the United States are classified as independent contractors, not employees, according to Princeton and Harvard economists.
 This represents more than 8% of the entire U.S. workforce.
 The number of independent contractors has exploded in recent years with an ever-increasing number of people who are not subject to meal and rest breaks, overtime pay, minimum wage pay protections, among other benefits and protections of regular employment.

 While independent contractors are an important part of many California industries, including construction, consulting firms, and film studios, many employees are intentionally misclassified as independent contractors by their employer to avoid providing employees with the benefits and compensation they deserve.

 There are two important distinctions between workers under California law:

 Employees lose out on billions in unpaid wages and benefits due to misclassification as independent contractors.
 It also costs the state and federal governments substantial losses in tax revenue.
 The California Labor Commission estimates that misclassification of independent contractors alone costs the state about $7 billion every year in lost payroll taxes.

-If you believe you have been misclassified by your employer, immediately contact a Los Angeles employment lawyer who can determine if you have been incorrectly classified and denied payment of benefits and fair compensation.
+If you believe you have been misclassified by your employer, immediately contact a California employment lawyer who can determine if you have been incorrectly classified and denied payment of benefits and fair compensation.